spyysalo/bionlp_st_2011_supporting/README.md

 Create the `input` directory inside the repository structure and place one or several Gzipped tarballs containing files with `.txt` extensions and run:

+    cd bionlp_st_2011_supporting
+    mkdir input
+    cp ${WHERE_YOU_KEEP_YOUR_TEXT_TARBALLS} input

+From here the script should take over, download, compile and produce the output using the same pipeline that was used for BioNLP ST 2011:

     make

 Or, if you prefer to only use one out of several available parsers use one of